edowson/docker-tensorflow/ubuntu/xenial/tf-build/readme.md

 ./build.sh
 ```

-This will generate a pip package in `/tmp/build` on the host computer.
+This process will generate the pip package in `/home/developer/tensorflow_pkg` inside the docker image.

-To run the docker image
+To copy the pip package to the host:
 ```bash
 ./run.sh
 ```

+This will copy the generated pip package from `/home/developer/tensorflow_pkg` within docker image to `/tmp/build` on the host computer.

 ## Manual Build Process